Guess (company): 20th century

-Guess began in 1981 as a book of styles started by Georges, Maurice, Armand, and Paul Marciano.
+Guess began in 1981 as a book of styles started by Moroccan fashion designers Georges, Maurice, Armand, and Paul Marciano.
 The brothers switched to selling jeans with a light, form-fitting denim and zippers at the ankles.
 Guess began offering licensed products, including watches, eyewear, and a fragrance line.

 In 1985, it introduced black-and-white advertisements, which went on to win numerous design awards.
 Its fashion models have included a number of supermodels, many of whom first achieved prominence via these ad campaigns.
 In the 1985 Robert Zemeckis movie, Back to the Future, Marty McFly (Michael J Fox) wore Guess's denim clothing.

 Georges had wanted to sell Guess products in only the more exclusive stores, such as Bloomingdale's, while the other brothers decided on a broader distribution strategy, which included discount stores.
 Georges continued to oppose the idea of marketing Guess products beyond luxury retail outlets, and different alliances formed within the company.

 Georges abruptly sold his stake in the company to his brothers in September 1993, for $214.2 million.
 To finance the purchase, the remaining three brothers borrowed $210 million, and $105 million was still outstanding three years later.
 To raise money, the brothers took Guess public in July 1996.

 By the end of the 1990s, sales dropped and Guess reduced its expansion plans to concentrate on improving investment returns.